haiyuidesu/eydis/README.md

 - A 32bit support is planned but not for now (however, if it is absolutely necessary I will do my best),

 - This project is still under development so please enjoy at least the time you will spend with it (^v^)

+- The 32bit support is incomplete and may output wrong instructions, I leave it there anyways in the hope to fix it later.